tHarvey303/thomas-harvey.com/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 If you haven't noticed already, my name is Thomas (Tom) Harvey!
-I'm currently a PhD student studying Astrophysics, at the [Jodrell Bank Center for Astrophysics](https://www.jodrellbank.manchester.ac.uk/).
-I am studying the first stars and galaxies using the [James Webb Space Telescope](https://www.jwst.nasa.gov/) with Professor Christopher Conselice.
+I'm currently a PhD student studying at the [Jodrell Bank Center for Astrophysics](https://www.jodrellbank.manchester.ac.uk/).
+I am researching the first stars and galaxies using the [James Webb Space Telescope](https://www.jwst.nasa.gov/) with Professor Christopher Conselice.

 I spent the final year of my undergraduate degree working at the [Harvard-Smithsonian Center for Astrophysics](https://cfa.harvard.edu) in Cambridge, Massachusetts.
 I studied AGN feedback using Chandra and Hubble imaging and spectroscopy with [Dr. W. Peter Maksym](http://hea-www.harvard.edu/~wmaksym/), as part of Dr. Pepi Fabbiano's research group.